larrywong98/FishClassification/README.md

 # FishClassification

-A web client using Wechat language
+A fish image classifier for 9 types of fish<br />

+This repo is the web client and server of fish image classifier.